cap-js/docs/about/best-practices.md

 :::

-### Push-Down to DBs
+### Push-Down to Databases

 The CAP runtimes automatically translate incomming queries from the protocol-specific query language to CQN and then to native SQL, which is finally sent to underlying databases.
 The idea is to push down queries to where the data is, and be executed there with best query optimization and late materialization.

 ![cql-cqn.drawio](assets/cql-cqn.drawio.svg)

-CAP queries are **first-class** objects with **late materialization**: they captured in CQN, kept in standard program variables, passed along as method arguments, transformed and combined with other queries, translated to other target query languages, and finally send to their targets to finally get executed there.
-This is very much like the role of functions as first-class objects in functional programming languages.
+CAP queries are **first-class** objects with **late materialization**.
+They are captured in CQN, kept in standard program variables, passed along as method arguments, are transformed and combined with other queries, translated to other target query languages, and finally sent to their targets for execution.
+This process is similar to the role of functions as first-class objects in functional programming languages.

 ## Agnostic by Design